rtreacy87/MLOps-Notes/Lab1/supplementary/wsl-git-setup-wiki.md

 fi
 ```

+**Simple explanation of what this script does:**

+1. **First part (SSH agent check):**
+   - Checks if the SSH agent is already running
+   - If it's not running, starts it automatically
+   - The SSH agent is a program that holds your private keys in memory so you don't have to type your password each time

+2. **Second part (Adding your key):**
+   - Checks if your SSH key file exists
+   - Checks if your key is already loaded in the agent
+   - If the key isn't loaded, adds it to the agent
+   - This means your key is available for authentication without requiring your password repeatedly

 After adding these lines, restart your terminal or run `source ~/.bashrc` (or `source ~/.zshrc`).

 #### 2. Use SSH Config to Persist Connections